Aishwarya186/Hand-Gesture-Recognition-for-Drones/README.md

 ## Approach 2:
 Image classification approach with fast.ai
-We changed the way we modeled and preprocessed our data.

 Dataset link:
 https://drive.google.com/file/d/1ZXRQK7WM_7VXHiE8ao5FeDbrZfUl1x8C/view?usp=sharing

 As motion gestures is a challenge we are facing, we decided to take it step by step and try the basic approach of steady gesture recognition and classification.
-Hence, we modified our dataset wherein we clubbed all the frames of the videos representing the same gesture into a single folder and labeled the folder with the gesture name.
-We then used fast.ai for easy classification methods.
+Before any work can be done a dataset needs to be converted into a DataBunch object, and in the case of the computer vision data - specifically into an ImageDataBunch subclass.
+Since our images are placed in folders whose names correspond to the image labels, we will use the ImageDataBunch.from_folder() function to create an object that contains our image data.
+This is super useful and makes it incredibly easy to read the data into our model.
+Fast.ai can automatically split our data into train and validation sets, so we don't even need to create these on our own.
+The only hyperparameters we need are the path-variable pointing to our data set, the size of the inputs and the batch size for each gradient descent iteration.
+The function argument called get_transforms() which returns a list of available image transformations upon call.
+The parameter valid_pct which controls the percentage of images that will be randomly chosen to be in the validation set.
 With this method we obtained an accuracy of 0.78

 ## Conclusion: